Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: Conclusions

 \section{Conclusions}

 In this paper, we examined in detail how current and future neutrino telescopes can contribute to the search for point-like transient sources.
 By keeping track of the localization and time of the source.
 We showed that experiments located in different parts of the Earth can provide complementary information.
 In the case that gamma-rays are also emitted, we discussed the coverage of present Earth-based gamma-ray detectors and the conditions under which they would be sensitive to the transient source, thus allowing for a coordinated multimessenger effort.
 We also emphasized the importance of neutrino observatories in regions where gamma-ray experiments are blind, making neutrinos our only window into the event.
 Using PBHs as a case study, we explored scenarios where the source emits both photons and neutrinos.
-For such cases, we computed the expected number of neutrino events at various detectors and showed that these observatories can not only constrain the existence of such sources but, in the event of a detection, also provide accurate localization of the source.
+For such cases, we computed the expected number of neutrino events at various detectors.
 For sources that emit only neutrinos, our results can be straightforwardly extended to any region in the sky.

 aaa